ISISComputingGroup/ibex_developers_manual/Danfysik.md

 ## LOQ/SANS2D Goudsmit magnet

 - This magnet is driven by a 750A power supply, but can only actually take ~600A.
-The scientists have asked us to apply a limit of 738666 ppm on this Danfysik (which corresponds to a current of 554A)
+The scientists have asked us to apply a limit of 738666 parts per million on this Danfysik (which corresponds to a current of 554A)
   * This is true on both LOQ and SANS2D (as of May 2019)
 - The magnet is calibrated.
 Calibration tables are start with `Goudsmit_magnet` and are located in `C:\Instrument\Settings\config\common\magnets`
 - The magnet can be run in transverse or solenoid modes.
 As far as IBEX is concerned, this corresponds to a change of calibration files.